felixheck/wurst/README.md

 module.exports = routes;
 ```

-After starting the server the following routes are available:
+After starting the server the following routes are available.
+Trailing slashes - excepted at `/` - will be removed automatically.

 ```
 [GET] /